Vauxhall Motors F.C.: History

-The 2018–19 season saw the club miss out on promotion to the North West Counties League premier division by points per game after finishing second to champions Warrington Rylands.
-The 2019–20 once again saw Vauxhalls denied promotion, despite it already being secured with ten games to go, due to the season being declared null and void, due to the coronavirus pandemic.
-Vauxhalls were once again atop the North West Counties League first division south at Christmas in the 2020–21, when the season was curtailed once again due to covid19, however, due to the English pyramid system restructure, the club finally secured promotion to the North West Counties League Premier Division for the 2021–22 season via PPG from the previous two seasons.
+The 2018–19 season saw the club miss out on promotion to the North West Counties League Premier Division by points per game after finishing second to champions Warrington Rylands.
+The 2019–20 once again saw Vauxhalls denied promotion, despite it already being secured with ten games to go, the season having been declared null and void because of the coronavirus pandemic.
+Vauxhalls were once again atop the North West Counties League First Division South at Christmas in the 2020–21, when the season was curtailed once again because of COVID-19.
+However, restructuring of the English pyramid system meant that the club finally secured promotion to the North West Counties League Premier Division for the 2021–22 season via PPG from the previous two seasons.
+The 2022―23 season saw the Motormen winning the Premier Division championship and being promoted to Division One West of the Northern Premier League.

 Colours and badge

-Vauxhall Motors' colours are white with a strip of blue for the top and navy blue shorts with navy blue socks.
+Vauxhall Motors' colours are white with a stripe of blue for the top and navy blue shorts and socks.
 The away kit is yellow shirts, green shorts and yellow socks.
 The kits have been sponsored by car retailer Lookers Wirral since 2000.

 The team badge is the same as the logo of its parent company, Vauxhall Motors.